 With Fitzsimmons as precedent, we were able to successfully argue, that similar to a crane falling, a hoist that was properly constructed would not suddenly drop.
 By doing so, we were able to force the $700,000.00 settlement without discovering the cause of the accident or having to prove all the elements of res ipsa loquitur.

 As this case highlights, it can be difficult to establish liability in a construction accident case without experienced construction accident lawyers.
-The Law Offices of Louis Grandelli specialize in these type of accidents and have earned millions of dollars for our clients by holding contractors and owners responsible for their negligence.
+The Law Offices of Louis Grandelli focuses on these type of accidents and have earned millions of dollars for our clients by holding contractors and owners responsible for their negligence.
 If you, or someone you love, has been injured in a construction accident, please do not hesitate to contact us.